Cardiac cath lab nurse salary: $96,500 median in 2026

 Why some high-cost states cluster at the top: California, DC, Massachusetts, and New York have both high costs of living and strong hospital union activity (particularly in California, where SEIU and CNA contracts cover many hospital RNs).
 The base salaries in these states reflect collectively bargained rates as well as market pressure.

 The Texas anomaly: Texas ($94,200) ranks lower than you’d expect for a large state with a high volume of cardiac procedures.
-Texas has no income tax, which means take-home pay is effectively higher than in states with 5–13% state income tax — a real factor when comparing California’s $106,500 against Texas’s $94,200.
+Texas levies no state income tax, which lifts take-home relative to a state that does – though the size of that effect is routinely overstated, so it is worth computing rather than asserting.

 Salary by work setting